Khaoula-Jarray/EU-gas-imports-pre-and-post-war/README.md

 ## Data Collecting & Structuring
 The data was collected from 3 sources :
 - [Eurostat](https://ec.europa.eu/eurostat/databrowser/view/nrg_ti_gas__custom_19017962/default/table):\
-   A xlsx file containing datasets of the annual gas imports of each European country by supplier, from 2014 to 2023.
+   An xlsx file containing datasets of the annual gas imports of each European country by supplier, from 2014 to 2023.
 - [Bruegel](https://www.bruegel.org/dataset/european-natural-gas-imports):\
    A csv file indicating the daily gas imports of Europe from 2021 to October 2025.
 - [YahooFinance](https://finance.yahoo.com/quote/TTF%3DF/history/?period1=1611273600&period2=1703203200&frequency=1mo):\
-  Natural gas prices data (TTF) and it was collected using the Yahoo Finance API in Python via the yfinance library.
+  Daily natural gas prices data (TTF) from 2021 to October 2025 and it was collected using the Yahoo Finance API in Python via the yfinance library.